fblanke/fblanke.github.io/_posts/2020-5-9-Hello-World.md

 I could use my skills and knowledge from woodworking class to build something simple but useful, say a table.
 I would take a couple of planks, use a saw to get them to the correct length, nail them together and then use a screwdriver and drill to attach to table legs.
 Ta da!
 Am I now a builder?
 I would say no.

-A builder or a carpenter can make more complex but very useful things, and that would require more knowledge.
+A builder or a carpenter can make more complex but very useful things.
+These would probably require more knowledge.
 What type of wood to use, different techniques for screwing and using sockets, how to get a smooth edge without sacrificing durability, making sure a wall will hold up a roof of thousands of kilos etc.

 ### Discipline and craftmanship